belcosta/Flight-with-us/README.md

 - right sidebar showing special offers as an automatic carousel, data are get from database of flights

-- left sidebar allows to filter results by price, company (and number of stops?)
+- left sidebar allows to filter results by price or company

 - if no connection is found, warning massage will be shown